-VIKINGTM vulcanised rubber and PU dry suits are fitted as standard with a push protected swivel inflation valve mounted on the chest, and an X2 exhaust valve which features double membranes for maximum protection, fitted to the upper arm.
+Trilaminate suits are generally fitted with a low profile swivel inflation valve which is fitted to the chest of the suit, and a low profile adjustable exhaust valve usually fitted to the upper arm.
 An LP hose is also supplied.